Google’s Geocoding API: Is There Any Good Alternative?

 - Requiring free geocoding services to be used only by non-profit organizations

-- Requiring users to empty caches after a certain time period to prohibit storage of data
+- Requiring users to empty caches after 30 days to prohibit the storage of data

 - Requiring users to reference or cite the origin of the data (i.e., the provider)